saidore/image-deblur-NAFNET/README.md

 Each sample has a blurred image and its sharp ground truth.

+## How to run (Google Colab)

+1. Open Google Colab

+2. Upload nafnet_blur_reduction_final.py (or open the notebook version)

+3. Runtime → Change runtime type → set GPU

+4. Run all cells (Runtime → Run all)

+What happens when you run it:
+* Installs dependencies (numpy, pytorch-msssim, torchvision, etc.)

+* Clones the CONTRIQUE repo for feature extraction

+* Downloads the GoPro Large dataset via kagglehub

+* Extracts CONTRIQUE features and saves image_features.csv

+* Trains NAFNet on a subset of GoPro and evaluates on test pairs

+Outputs you should see/save:
+* image_features.csv (feature extraction output)

+* nafnet_results.png (visual results grid)

+* nafnet_deblur_model.pth (trained model weights)

 ## Best model configuration

 After testing many settings, the best results came from: